hecatia-elegua/bilge/README.md

 The lib is **no-std** (and fully `const` behind a `"nightly"` feature gate).

+For some more explanations on the "why" and "how": [blog post](https://hecatia-elegua.github.io/blog/no-more-bit-fiddling/) and [reddit comments](https://www.reddit.com/r/rust/comments/13ic0mf/no_more_bit_fiddling_and_introducing_bilge/).

 ## WARNING

 Our current version is still pre 1.0, which means nothing is completely stable.